Hazard Communication Standard Includes Which Of The Following

 If the label is the "quick summary," the Safety Data Sheet (SDS) is the "instruction manual."
 Every single hazardous chemical must have an SDS that is readily available to employees.

 In the old days, these were called MSDS (Material Safety Data Sheets), but the new GHS format standardized them into 16 specific sections.
-On the flip side, you want to know what PPE to wear?
-Section 8 has you covered.
-Look at Section 6.
-Consider this: you want to know how to clean up a spill?
 This is vital because it means you always know exactly where to look for specific info.
-You want to know what to do if someone swallows it?
+In practice, you want to know how to clean up a spill?
+In practice, look at Section 6.
+You want to know what PPE to wear?
+On top of that, section 8 has you covered.
+Practically speaking, you want to know what to do if someone swallows it?
 Section 4 is your best friend.

 The Written Hazard Communication Program